-model, and while the original unknowns of it are the velocity of the flow, the pressure, and the local solids concentration, it is well known that other variables, such as stress tensors, vorticity, and the aforementioned gradient, are also of great interest in applications, which include natural and thermal convection, sedimentation-consolidation processes, and granular flows, among others.
+In recent years there has been an increasing interest in studying finite element approximations to simulate the transport of a species density in an immiscible fluid.
+In particular, the continuous and discrete solvability of a flow-transport model given by the coupling of the Stokes equations with a scalar nonlinear convection-diffusion equation, in which the viscosity of the fluid and the effective diffusivity depend on the solution to the transport problem and its gradient, respectively, was recently analyzed in [2] by using a mixed-primal variational approach.
+Regarding the underlying coupled model, and while the original unknowns of it are the velocity of the flow, the pressure, and the local solids concentration, it is well known that other variables, such as stress tensors, vorticity, and the aforementioned gradient, are also of great interest in applications, which include natural and thermal convection, sedimentation-consolidation processes, and granular flows, among others.
 According to this motivation, the model is reformulated in [2] as an augmented dual-mixed formulation for the fluid flow, coupled with the usual primal method for the transport model.
-As a consequence, the Cauchy stress and the velocity of the fluid are sought in $\mathbb{H}(\operatorname{div}; \Omega)$ and $\operatorname{H}^1(\Omega)$, respectively, whereas the concentration lies in $\operatorname{H}^1(\Omega)$.
+As a consequence, the Cauchy stress and the velocity of the fluid are sought in $\mathbb{H}(\operatorname{div}; \Omega)$ and $\mathbf{H}^{1}(\Omega)$, respectively, whereas the concentration lies in $\mathrm{H}^{1}(\Omega)$.
 In this way, each row of the stress tensor is approximated with Raviart-Thomas elements of order k, whereas the other two unknowns are approximated with continuous piecewise polynomials of degree $\leq k + 1$.
-Furthermore, fixed point arguments, suitable regularity hypotheses, the well-know Lax-Milgram theorem, classical results on monotone operators, the Sobolev embedding and Rellich-Kondrachov compactness theorems, and sufficiently small data assumptions, constitute the main tools yielding well-posedness of the continuous and Galerkin schemes, and the associated optimal a priori error estimates.
+Furthermore, fixed point arguments, suitable regularity hypotheses, the wellknow Lax-Milgram theorem, classical results on monotone operators, the Sobolev embedding and Rellich-Kondrachov compactness theorems, and sufficiently small data assumptions, constitute the main tools yielding well-posedness of the continuous and Galerkin schemes, and the associated optimal a priori error estimates.